 - Select Statistics for Logging Mode in the Launch Logger window.
 If Statistics has already been configured for this logger, click the Edit button in the Launch Logger window. - Click the Maximum, Minimum, Average, and Standard Deviation checkboxes for each of the statistics you want to calculate during logging.
 Note that Average is automatically enabled when selecting Standard Deviation.
-Important: Statistics apply to all enabled sensors; every selected statistic will be calculated for all sensors (except battery voltage).
-For example, if both the temperature and RH sensors have been selected in the Launch Logger window and you select Average, then the average will be calculated for both temperature and RH.
-In addition, the more statistics you record, the shorter the logger duration and the more memory is required.
+In addition, the more statistics you record, the shorter the logger duration and the more memory is required. - Set the sampling interval, which must be less than and a factor of the logging interval.
+Choose either a preset sampling interval or select Custom and enter your own sampling interval.
+Keep in mind that the more frequent the sampling rate, the greater the impact on battery life.